Freestyle inline skating

-Inline Freestyle Slalom is a highly technical field of inline skating that involves performing tricks around a straight line of equally spaced cones.
-The three spacing used in competitions is 80 cm, 50 cm and 120 cm.
+Inline freestyle skating is a highly technical field of inline skating that involves performing tricks around a straight line of equally spaced cones.
+The three spacings used in competitions are 80 cm, 50 cm and 120 cm.

-Equipment
+Disciplines

+Classic slalom

 Freestyle slalom skaters use inline skates, with some variations.
-The skates tend to use a full rocker configuration, however there are other variations of the rocker set-up that exist.
+The skates use a rocker configuration, however there are other variations of the rocker set-up that exist.
+The rocker setup is where only 2 wheels are touching the floor at any point in time, usually with a 2 mm height difference between the higher and lower wheels.
 Flat setups, where all four wheels touch the ground are rare.

-A common way to rocker your wheels is by putting larger wheels in the center and smaller wheels on each end.
+There are two common ways to rocker the wheels.
+Firstly, is by putting larger wheels in the center and smaller wheels on each end.
 An example of this is having 80 mm wheels in the 2nd and 3rd position and 76 mm in the front and back.
+The second method is having a rockered frame.
+The frame uses the same sized wheel for all 4 wheels with the height difference built into the frame.

 The frame length (230–245 mm) is often determined by shoe size or preference.
-Inline skates used for slalom have a snug to tight with a stiff cuff, to give sustained ankle support.
+Inline skates used for slalom have a snug to tight fit, and with a stiff cuff to give sustained ankle support.

+Slalom pair

+Similar to classic slalom, but skaters skate in pairs.
+Synchronization is part of the score.

+Slalom battle

+Same technique as classic slalom, but skaters compete in groups of 3 to 4, with the two best advancing to the next round.